 The grains enclosed within the husk are commonly known as Dhan.
 For domestic use, the Dhan Threshed by pounding the Husked grains with a wooden mallet and then winnowed.

-The resultant grain, though somewhat coarse, has high nutrient content of protein fat, and starch.
+The resultant grain, though somewhat coarse, has a high nutrient content of protein fat, and starch.
 Commercial rice is prepared by threshing and winnowing machines and finally scoured, polished, and graded.
 The rice’s tough fine loses its outer nutritive content.

 Chemical constituent.
 Rice has a considerably high nutrient content with about 90% carbohydrate, 8-10% protein, 1% fats, and about 1% mineral matter.

 Phosphoric acid and Phosphoric acid and potash are also present.

 Rice forms are stapled from food in many countries like China, Japan, India, Korea, etc. The various uses of rice are –